How we recycle blister packs

-Blister packs are made from a combination of materials like plastic and aluminium which cannot be separated through household kerbside recycling.
+Blister packs are made from a combination of materials like plastic and aluminium making them unrecyclable through household kerbside recycling.
+Pharmacycle's unique recycling process turns blister packs into valuable materials.

 Come with us on a journey to see behind the scenes on how we give blister packs a second life.